Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mini_5+_Hardware_Overview.md

 A [PanelDue](/Duet3D_hardware/Accessories/PanelDue) can be connected to IO_0 using a 4-wire cable.
 See [Connecting a PanelDue](https://docs.duet3d.com/User_manual/Connecting_hardware/Display_PanelDue#option-1-4-way-cable)

 Alternatively, it can be connected using a ribbon cable plugged into the socket labelled PanelDue_SD, which enables access to the PanelDue SD card socket.
-However, there are some caveats; see note on Duet 3 Mini 5+ on [Connecting a PanelDue](https://docs.duet3d.com/User_manual/Connecting_hardware/Display_PanelDue#duet-3-mini-5-wifiethernet).
+However, there are some caveats:
+* The PanelDue connector shares the io0.out and io0.in pins, so IO_0 cannot be used at the same time.
+* Duet 3 boards support the card detect signal.
+Newer versions of the PanelDue 5i and 7i (v1.01 and later of the 5i and v2.01 and later of the 7i) provide this signal, but older versions will need to be modified.
+See [Connecting a PanelDue](/User_manual/Connecting_hardware/Display_PanelDue#card-detect-signal)

 ## Connecting a Raspberry Pi